Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 We are simple folks and intuitively understand strong AI as something roughly similar to a human.
 Weak AI, on the other hand, might resemble a trained dog or cat, or a model that, at first glance, appears to be strong AI but doesn’t function like it—a sort of strong AI phantom.

-Let's me add a few words about the phantom of strong AI.
+Let me add a few words about the phantom of strong AI.

 With infinite resources, we could create something that behaves like a human to an unprepared observer but is not human at all.
 For instance, we could gather a crowd of people to list "human" reactions to all possible events, record them in a database, and select reactions based on a lookup table.
-Such a system would behave (from third party view) like strong AI until it encounters an original situation or needs to learn (adapt to) something new.
+Such a system would behave (from third-party view) like strong AI until it encounters an original situation or needs to learn (adapt to) something new.
 Or we could train a huge statistical model to predict text token-by-token, simulating a dialogue with a human, while remaining a static generative knowledge base.

 Obviously, while such a system might look like strong AI, it won't be strong AI by any means.
 This is why I'm extremely skeptical and disappointed by claims — usually made by former employees of Google, OpenAI, and other companies — that consciousness has been discovered in modern models.